-Zones within interior spaces must not only be functional and serve a purpose; they must be visibly appealing and laid out in such a way that each compliments the others.
+Zones within interior spaces must not only be functional and serve a purpose; they must be visibly appealing and laid out in such a way that each compliment the others.

 There are four major elements required to differentiate interior zones:

 1. Focal point

 4. Sectional rugs

 First thing to do is to determine the focal point of the room.
 It is best to choose the widest wall of the interior space or the fireplace wall for instance.
 For a great effect, the focal point must serve more than one zone. in the image below, the headboard wall serves as a focal point both for the sleeping zone and the sitting area.

 |Two Interior Zones within a Bedroom|

 You can differentiate zones with colour and though each may have differing colours, they must still complement each other.
 A room that serves different purposes or one that is created just for aesthetics must have plain and bold colours; light and heavy textures, plain and prints.

 Colour and texture can be introduced through the walls.
 Materials that work well together within one interior space are different techniques of paint application, paint/wallpaper; brick/paint; and wood/paint/wallpaper combinations.

 Choosing and placing the right kind of lighting in each zone in the room is crucial to the overall ambiance of the space, especially at night where you can light up one, two, or all zones, depending on the mood you desire.
 Using a combination of pendant light, table and floor lamps and sconces is best.
 Each zone with its own lighting effect gives amazing results.